 - They include raw forms of some ingredients, like maca, likely because that's often perceived as “healthier” by many folks.
 But raw maca is hard to digest raw.
 Most traditional cultures that use maca use a treated or cooked version, and clinical studies often use gelatinized versions.

 - Ka’Chava has added a lot of vitamins and minerals to its shake, which is pretty unnecessary for most healthy folks.
-As a dietitian, this feels like a red flag that they may be trying to take advantage of unassuming consumers by trying to beef up their nutrition label and grab at more health claims.

-Health Claims Red Flags
+Health Claims Potential Concerns

 - Calories are way too low for this to be a viable meal replacement.
 And given how heavily this is marketed as such, I find this very misleading.